ibm-cloud-docs/EventStreams/eventstreams085.md

 1. {: #footnote_classic notoc} The Classic plan is deprecated.
 For more information, see [Classic plan deprecation](/docs/services/EventStreams?topic=eventstreams-plan_choose#plan_classic) and [moving to the Standard plan](/docs/services/EventStreams?topic=eventstreams-plan_choose_classic#migrating_from_classic).
 2. {: #footnote_lite notoc} After 30 days of inactivity, your instance is deleted.
 (Inactivity is defined as a zero bytes_out metric even though you might have created a partition or produced messages.)
 3. {: #footnote_szr notoc} For more information about availability, see [single zone location deployments](/docs/services/EventStreams?topic=eventstreams-sla#sla_szr).
-4. {: #footnote_throughput notoc}A recommended maximum is:
-   * 80 MB per second, that is 40 MB per second for producing and 40 MB per second for consuming. <br/>
+4. {: #footnote_throughput notoc}A recommended maximum is 80 MB per second, that is 40 MB per second for producing and 40 MB per second for consuming. <br/>

-A recommended peak limit is:
-   * 150 MB per second, that is 75 MB per second for producing and 75 MB per second for consuming.
+A recommended peak limit is 150 MB per second, that is 75 MB per second for producing and 75 MB per second for consuming.